djav1985/v-wordpress-plugin-updater/README.md

 ### 🤖 Usage

 1. Copy the files from the repository's `mu-plugin/` folder into your WordPress installation's `wp-content/mu-plugins/` directory.
 Create the directory if it doesn't exist.
 WordPress automatically loads any PHP files placed here.
-2. Log in to the Update API via `update-api/public/login.php` using the credentials configured in `config.php` to manage hosts, plugins and themes.
+2. Log in to the Update API by visiting the `/login` route (handled by `index.php`) using the credentials configured in `config.php` to manage hosts, plugins and themes.

 ## 🎗 License